ocalvet/strapi-testrun/README.md

 # strapi-testrun

-A quick description of strapi-testrun.
+A repository to test Strapi.io